James Davis

 Background:

-I hold a BA in Film and Television Studies from the University of Lincoln and an MA in Film and Television Studies from the University of Warwick.
+I hold a first class BA in Film and Television Studies from the University of Lincoln and an MA in Film and Television Studies from the University of Warwick.
 My MA dissertation was titled Hybridised Musicals: Cinematic Representations of Animated Marginality in Recent Disney Films, which explored how the hybridity of the animated film musical was utilised by Walt Disney Studio to re-present non-western identities throughout their contemporary output, investigating how Disney found itself in a position of power based on the company’s rich animated past of cultivating representations for the big screen.
 This project developed my interest in the relationship between the musical as a genre and the politics of representations associated with marginalised groups, particularly how they intersect as a means to the revitalise the contemporary musical.

 Current Research